GRUB hangs with Error 17: Unable to mount selected partition

 This bug is gigantic exclamation point.
 It's one thing if Illumos/Openindiana have bugs during runtime, which can be worked around and fixed.
 It's quite another if they can't even boot into the live distribution for a simple installation procedure.

 I will try to reproduce this problem with Windows usb install app, once I get access to a Windows machine.
 I'll update this with the results of that.

 Both usb's were created on an openindiana-148 system, which was obtained via pkg image-update from opensolaris-134.
 I used the usbcopy found in the distribution-constructor package.

-Updated by Nick Zivkovic about 9 years ago
+Updated by Nick Zivkovic almost 10 years ago

 - % Done changed from 0 to 50